That's What Love Can Do: Chart performance

 At the end of 1992, "That's What Love Can Do" became successful in North American nightclubs, and radio airplay soon followed, prompting a re-release in early 1993.
 For this reissue, the song was remixed (the radio edit being an edit of the Hot Tracks remix, which was popular at nightclubs).
 The song was a success this time round, becoming the group's signature song, and peaking at number 18 in the Billboard Hot 100.
 It also reached number one in Pop airplay on the Radio & Records CHR/Pop chart, and number two on the Top 40 Mainstream chart.
-Excluding songs that charted after the Hot 100 rule changed to allow airplay-only songs to be eligible to chart, "That's What Love Can Do" is the lowest-peaking song on the Hot 100 that went number one in Pop airplay on the Radio and Records chart.
-In the UK it was still not a big hit, peaking at number 80.
+Excluding songs that charted after the Hot 100 rule changed to allow airplay-only songs to be eligible to chart; "That's What Love Can Do" is the lowest-peaking song on the Hot 100 that went number one in Pop airplay on the Radio and Records chart.
+The song's newfound North American chart success was not mirrored in the UK, with the reissue peaking at number 80 on the UK Singles Chart.

 Music video

-Three videos were filmed: the 1991 video has the girls in a revolving scenario, the five girls sitting in swivel chairs, radiators, and also holding an electric fan or on a phone booth, among other things.
-Then, the 1993 American video shows the girls in a bar, intercut with some scenes of the girls choreographing the song.
-Last, the 1993 British video mixed both previous video clips (with Renée Veneziale edited out of the parts containing the original video), with additional footage from the 1993 American video in it.
+Three videos were filmed: the 1991 video features the girls in a revolving scenario, the five members of the group sitting in swivel chairs and radiators, holding desk fans, using phone booths and interacting with other random objects.
+The 1993 American video shows the girls in a bar, intercut with some scenes of the girls choreographing the song.
+The 1993 British video mixed both previous video clips (with Renée Veneziale edited out of the parts taken from the 1991 video) with additional footage from the 1993 American video.